Help » Default Entityclass Attributes

 Section: User Defined

 This section contains user-defined attributes.
 By editing the form, you can, per entity class, name any number of user-defined values.
-These values can be text, number, dates, and reference IDs of other entity classes.
+These values can be text, numbers, dates, and reference IDs of other entity classes.
 In that case, a browser button will be generated.

 Below, we have provided common use examples for 12 values: